cds 1.4.0

 The functor signature is:

 where val is the item inserted.
 User-defined functor f should guarantee that during changing val no any other changes could be made on this list's item by concurrent threads.
-The user-defined functor is called only if the inserting is success and may be passed by reference using boost::ref.
+The user-defined functor is called only if the inserting is success.

-template<class GC, typename T, class Traits = michael_list::type_traits>
+template<class GC, typename T, class Traits = michael_list::traits>

 size_t cds::intrusive::MichaelList< GC, T, Traits >::size ( ) const